SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 interface.
 Existing semantics and mappings as defined in [@!RFC5731], [@!RFC5732] and [@!RFC5733] are largely retained and reusable in RESTful EPP.

-REPP is data format agnostic, supporting data formats other than XML, such as JSON.
+REPP uses agent-driven content negotiation for supporting multiple presentations, such as XML and JSON.

 A server implementing REPP does not maintain client or process state, allowing for scalable EPP services by enabling load balancing at the request level instead of the session level as described in [@!RFC5734].